Frequently asked questions about study Abroad/Away abroad at Centre:

 When do I apply, and how?

-Information about and applications for next year’s semester programs as well as CentreTerm offerings will be made available at campus-wide meetings just before and after Thanksgiving and in early January.
-Applications for the following school year (fall, CentreTerm, and spring) are due at the beginning of spring term, and selections are announced within two weeks.
-CentreTerm trip participants are selected by the faculty directors of those courses.
+Information about and applications for next year’s semester programs as well as Centre-Term offerings will be made available at campus-wide meetings just before Thanksgiving and in early January.
+Applications for the following school year (fall, Centre-Term, and spring) are due at the beginning of spring term, and selections are announced within two weeks.
+Centre-Term course participants are selected by the faculty directors of those courses.

 Can you explain how senior subsidy works?

-In order to encourage every four-year Centre student to study abroad at least once, the College will help to subsidize the cost of a CentreTerm course abroad during their senior year or a summer course the summer before their senior year for upcoming seniors who 1) are on need-based financial aid with a low government-determined EFC (Expected Family Contribution) and a significant amount of unmet need (“gap”), and 2) have not previously participated in a study abroad or study away program of any sort.
-Yes.
-Every year in late January, a call goes out to students to apply for a small number of restricted funds to support study abroad.
-These awards are highly competitive.
-More information on them is available under the Awards heading.
+In order to encourage every four-year Centre student to study abroad at least once, the college will help to subsidize the cost of a CentreTerm course abroad during their senior year or a summer course the summer before their senior year for upcoming seniors who 1) are on need-based financial aid with a low government-determined EFC (Expected Family Contribution) and a significant amount of unmet need (“gap”), and 2) have not previously participated in a study abroad or study away program of any sort.

 Are there other sources of funding to help defray the costs of studying abroad?

 Yes.
-Every year in late January, a call goes out to students to apply for a small number of restricted funds to support study abroad.
-These awards are highly competitive.
+Every year in late February to early March, a call goes out to students to apply for a small number of restricted funds to support study abroad.
+These awards are highly competitive and don't fully cover the cost to study abroad.
 More information on them is available under the Awards heading.